 Of course crimes do occur, but robberies and random acts of violence are incredibly rare, especially when it comes to tourists: the vast majority of crime in this region is of the organised variety, and so it has little impact on ordinary, law-abiding citizens.
 I was actually told whilst in Albania that the police are especially harsh on anybody who hurts a tourist as they are trying to improve Albania’s reputation abroad and thus encourage more people to visit Albania.

-4. The Balkans are affordable
+4. The Balkans are cheap

 I said in an earlier post that I find it obnoxious when privileged travellers loudly proclaim how cheap a destination is.
 There is nothing that makes my skin crawl more than seeing somebody sitting in a restaurant in Albania talking loudly about how cheap it is there, when the person serving them probably makes less than 200 euros a month.
 That said, in an article about all of the reasons why the Balkans are so wonderful for travellers like me, it would be dishonest if I didn’t mention how incredibly affordable most Balkan countries are to the average traveller.